If you find yourself wondering what you need to do before labor, you’re in the right place.

 Who knows if you need one or not?
 You may not plan to get it and if you’ve already gone through labor without it with your other kiddos, you don’t have to.
 But if it’s your first pregnancy, trust me.
 You might want to register!
 I promised myself I would go all natural but in the end, my endurance fell out and I submitted to an Epidural Injection!
 Oh boy, it helped a great deal!

 Make sure you ask your Doctor about the epidural injection so that you understand the benefits and risks of having one.

 The most important thing is to make sure you have all those insurance information and contact information in hand.
 When your little one arrives, you will want to make sure he or she is all covered under a medical plan.
 This can be your insurance card and your insurer’s contact number, your employer’s short term disability vendor contact information, your birth plan, etc…

-Oh, and did you know you have breastfeeding benefits from your health insurance?
+Did you also know you have breastfeeding benefits from your health insurance?
 Not sure what they are?
 Read my other post to find out!
-Here’s a hint.
-It includes a FREE and necessary item just for you!
+Here’s a hint – it includes a FREE and necessary item just for you!

 4. Pack your hospital bag

 If you haven’t already done so.
 Remember to do this.
 Don’t wait 2-3 weeks before your due date.
 Pack one month ahead!
 You never know, you might be in labor one month before your due date.
 And trust me, you don’t want to rush-pack everything while you’re in pain!
 If you don’t have a hospital bag yet, check out the Cocoo Diaper Bag Backpack that I recommend.

 This is what takes care of you after you give birth, Mama.
 If you didn’t plan for your postpartum recovery, I suggest you start now.
 Check out my other post on Why You Need a Mama Care Kit, and more importantly, what’s in it!